martibobby/bobbymartin.dev/README.md

 Tailwind for:
 - Styling and other utilities

+> Perfection is the enemy of good

+My first Astro, Tailwind, project!
 ## Utilities Used
 - AstroJS for static site generation
 - Tailwind CSS for design utility classes